MicrosoftDocs/dynamics-365-fraud-protection/content/assessment-configure-existing.md

   - Assessment settings including rule evaluation behavior, features, and data subject IDs
   - Any existing label and observation events associated with the assessment
 - Share the assessment, allowing it to be called by another assessment, using one of the following options:
-  - **Private** – Only in the second assessment’s root environment (_default_)
+  - **Private** – Can be called only from the same root environment (_default_)
   - **Shared** – Accessible in all environments in the tenant
-  - Provide the sample response in the **Add sample response** pane, in the **Sharing** setting.
+  - Provide the sample response in the **Add sample response** pane, in the *Sharing* setting.
 Sample response must be provided in JSON format.
-The sample response fields provided here will be used to enable IntelliSense on these fields in the rule editor.
+The sample response fields provided here will be used to enable descriptions (via tooltip) and suggestions for autocomplete when referencing them in a rule.
 To learn more about how to call a Shared or Private assessment from another assessment, please visit [External assessments](external-assessments.md) allowing it to be called by a second assessment from another environment using one of the following options:
 - Delete the assessment:
   - An assessment can only be deleted in the root environment it was created in.
 An assessment can't be deleted if a velocity is referencing it, or if the assessment is being shared.